CanadaApollo6/Galen-Front-End/README.md

-# Project Sauron (AI Project)
+# Project Galen (AI Project)

-This is the prototype AI interface for Sauron.
+This is the prototype AI interface for Galen.

 Goals:
 * Augment lab technicians with AI to quickly process COVID results